hotchk155/hotchk155.github.io/cvocd/manual.md

 If you press and hold the button for about 2 second, this will save the current configuration.
 The configuration will be restored next time CV.OCD is switched on.
 The yellow LED blinks a seccond time once the save takes place.

 This is the only way that a configuration is saved, so if you download a new SYSEX configuration file you need to remember to save it by holding the button, otherwise it will be lost when the power is switched off.

+Note: a CV mapped to a pitch bend will go to it half-voltage position (no bend) on reset.
+A CV mapped to a fixed voltage will not reset.
+An "all notes off" gate will be triggered.

 ## The Configuration Page